Oftentimes, when I ask my clients what type of insurance policy they have, they say, “full coverage.” This is troubling for a variety of reasons.

 Medical Payments Coverage

 Comprehensive Coverage covers your property only.
 It covers it for damage resulting from an accident regardless of fault and from vandalism.
-The only key point to this insurance is find out what is covered before you buy.
-Some include coverage for the contents of your car- like your Ipod, Iphone, Ipad, laptop, purse, full gas tank, firearm… etc. Many others do not cover content and only cover the vehicle itself.
+The only key point to this insurance is to find out what is covered before you buy.
+Some include coverage for the contents of your car, like your iPod, Iphone, Ipad, laptop, purse, full gas tank, firearm,etc. Many others do not cover content and only cover the vehicle itself.
 Some Comprehensive Coverage policies include a rental car provision while your car is getting repaired.
 All have a maximum that they will pay per day and time restrictions.
 Don’t be surprised if your Mercedes SUV gets damaged that you end up driving the smallest, cheapest vehicle from the cheapest rental car place.
 You may have to cover the amount your insurance does not cover.
 The way to avoid this is to know what you’re buying before you buy the policy.
 Ask if contents are covered and ask what the maximum coverage is for your contents.
-If your car is stolen will they really cover the $3,000.00 super laptop you had in the trunk?
-Will they cover your engagement ring stolen during a break in that you took off while working out?
+If your car is stolen, will they really cover the $3,000 laptop you had in the trunk?
+Will they cover the engagement ring that you took off while working out that was stolen during a break-in?
 Ask what the rental allowance is.
 Ask what the deductible is if the accident is your fault.
 Ask what it is if it’s the other guy’s fault.
 What is it if a tree branch falls on your car?
 What is it if someone steals your car?
-Ask if your car is totaled, do they pay replacement value or market value.
+Ask whether they pay replacement value or market value if your car is totaled.
 Replacement is what it actually takes to get you another car comparable to your old one.
 Market value?
 That’s often much less.

 Not knowing the answers to these questions can lead to a huge disappointment after you’ve already had a very bad day.
 So, plan ahead.
 Find out what you’re buying.
 Find out your actual coverage values.